 I am an ethnographer and applied linguist with research interests in intercultural communication, English as a lingua franca, linguistic politeness, discourse analysis, pragmatics, and linguistic landscapes.
 I teach Intercultural Business Communication, Exploring Culture and An Introduction to Discourse, Language and Society at Edinburgh Napier University.
 I have a PhD in Intercultural Communication and Applied Sociolinguistics, MA in Teaching English as a Foreign Language and MRes in Education.
 I am interested in applying insights from linguistic ethnography in the analysis of spoken discourse.
-My most recent publications include ‘Blue Paint and White Underwear: Humour and misunderstanding in Intercultural Encounters (in press)’, 'Every picture tells a story: Using Selfie-inspired Activities to Enhance Social Relations and Encourage Self-reflexivity (2016) and ‘English: its role as the language of comity in an employment programme for Canadian immigrants’ (2014).
+My most recent publications include: 'The verbal and the visual: Insights from the Selfie Project (2018); ‘Blue Paint and White Underwear: Humour and misunderstanding in Intercultural Encounters (2016)’; and 'Every picture tells a story: Using Selfie-inspired Activities to Enhance Social Relations and Encourage Self-reflexivity (2016).